PD301456 website imageryWills & probate.jpg

 • Trusts for children – where assets are held for children who have not reached the age at which they are able to receive all of the capital put aside for them

-Please contact us if you are a Trustee who needs advice about your responsibilities, the beneficiary of a Trust who has questions about your entitlement or you would like advice about setting up your own financial Trust.
+Please contact us if you are a Trustee who needs advice about your responsibilities, a beneficiary of a Trust who has questions about your entitlement, or you would like advice about setting up or terminating a Trust.

 Clare_Sanderson[1].jpg